JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 *Figure 4: Feedback node signal chain.
 The dotted boxes are optional locations for those signal processors respectively.
 The dotted allpass line is only active in allpass mode.*

 Let's start by considering the most common node first: The feedback node (depicted in Figure 1a and 5).
-Each node is depicted by a little circle, the size of which indicates how large its delay feedback is, or, in the case of a reverb, its decay time.
+Each node is depicted by a little circle.
+The radius of this circle provides a measure of how many eachoes the node will produce as it reflects the amount of feedback (or, in the case of a reverb, its decay time).
 The size of a node can be altered by clicking it with the right mouse button and dragging.

 <center><img src="FeedbackNode.png"></center>